 Maintaining a balanced curriculum is critical, including ongoing physical education and other learning experiences alongside core subject areas.
 Here are some considerations for curriculum and lesson planning:

-• Create moments of mindfulness in the classroom–e.g. either a daily chill-out or breathing exercise, a reflection query, or a check-in exercise with the Mindset Map.
+Create moments of mindfulness in the classroom–e.g. either a daily "brain break", a reflection query, or a check-in exercise with the Mindset Map.

-• Increased Phys Ed will bolster academic learning.
-Ensure that your students get time outside and try incorporating a physical warm-up exercise into daily classroom rituals.
+Increased Phys Ed will bolster academic learning.
+Ensure that your students get time outside and try incorporating a physical warm-up or "drain off" exercise in daily classroom rituals.

 Environment